ivmai/bdwgc/README.md

 semantics similar to standard malloc, but allocates objects that are traced by the collector.)

-_WARNING_: the collector does not always know how to find pointers in data areas that are associated with dynamic libraries.
+*Warning*: the collector does not always know how to find pointers in data areas that are associated with dynamic libraries.
 This is easy to remedy if you know how to find those data areas on your operating system (see `GC_add_roots`).
-Code for doing this under SunOS, IRIX 5.X and 6.X, HP/UX, Alpha OSF/1, Linux, and Win32 is included and used by default.
+Code for doing this under SunOS, Irix 5.x and 6.x, HP/UX, Alpha OSF/1 (Tru64 UNIX), Linux, and Win32 is included and used by default.
 (See [README.win32](docs/platforms/README.win32) and
 [README.win64](docs/platforms/README.win64) for Windows details.)
 On other systems, pointers from dynamic library data areas may not be considered by the